 - I know for a fact that an EPROM chip costs about €3.
 Why do you charge me €25, you bastard? – Half of this money goes to the author of the firmware rewrite, Bob Grieb, as a recognition of the hours and hours he spent in analysing, understanding and improving the original code.
 The other half is for the chip, programming, packaging, handling and keeping this documentation, for eBay and paypal charges, and for the occasional beer/Apfelwein.

-Firmware chips available for €25 plus shipping (€2,50 within Germany, €5 within the EU and Switzerland; for international orders please contact Bob Grieb).
+Firmware chips available for €25 plus shipping (€2,50 within Germany, €5 for international orders; for U.S. and NAFTA orders please contact Bob Grieb).
 Price includes V.A.T./MwSt. in Germany and EU, for non-EU destinations, additional taxes may be charged by customs.
 If you are a EU company, please send me your valid V.A.T.
 ID so I can prepare an invoice without VAT.

 The chip is sold by Ingenieurbüro Günther Eggers, Tilsiter Strasse 2, D-75181 Pforzheim, Germany.
 Sold with permission of the author, and including a royalty fee to him.